kutlusoy/elektron-net/doc-elektron/mining-pool-integration.md

 const scriptSig = jobTemplate.coinbase_script_sig_prefix;
 // NOTHING ELSE goes in here.
 See §3.2.
+// In particular: do NOT read the per-session extranonce1 value from
+// the subscribe response into this builder. extranonce1 is wire-only.

 const cb = new Transaction();
 cb.version = 2;